AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Florida drivers wishing to reinstate a suspended driver’s license or vehicle registration may need to file an SR-22 with the state’s Department of Motor Vehicles (DMV).
 An SR-22 is an insurance filing that certifies you purchased the required bodily injury liability and property damage liability coverage.
 Typically, you’ll need it after an accident to reinstate your license per the Florida Financial Responsibility Law requirements.

-In addition to SR-22s, Florida is one of two states that utilize FR-44 forms for alcohol-related offenses, like driving under the influence.
+In addition to SR-22s, Florida is one of two states that use FR-44 forms for alcohol-related offenses.
+FR-44s certify you hold coverage higher than the typical state minimum requirements.
 In either case, these forms indicate that you’re a high-risk driver, which will increase your auto insurance premium.

 Cheapest SR-22 Car Insurance in Florida